tanersener/mobile-ffmpeg/README.md

 ### 1. Features
 - Builds both Android and IOS
 - Supports 18 external libraries and 10 architectures in total
-- Exposes FFmpeg capabilities both directly and through MobileFFmpeg wrapper library
+- Exposes FFmpeg capabilities both directly from FFmpeg libraries and through MobileFFmpeg wrapper library
 - Creates shared libraries (.so for Android, .dylib for IOS)
 - Licensed under LGPL 3.0
 #### 1.1 Android